The Century of Warfare

 The Century of Warfare is a 26-part British TV documentary first released in 1993 and shown on A&E Television Networks.
 It was narrated by Robert Powell, and produced by Nugus/Martin Productions Ltd, and coincided with another Powell/Nugus-Martin project called Great Crimes and Trials.

 Summary

-The series endeavours to overview the entire century of world conflict from the turn or the century (1900) until the Gulf War in 1990/91.
+The series endeavours to overview the entire century of world conflict from the turn of the century (1900) until the Gulf War in 1990/91.
 It covers every major conflict, as well as reviewing inter-war periods and military build-ups.
 It also examines lesser known theatres of major wars.

 According to the official website, "An unparalleled collection of military and historical archives has been assembled from the USA, Japan, Britain, Germany, France, Italy and Russia, to contribute to this epic work."

 Episodes

 52 minutes each.
 For full episode contents and details refer to the official homepage.